-Data Mining – 3 Credits This course introduces students to data mining techniques, real-world applications, challenges involved in these applications, and future directions of the field.
+Data Analytics – 3 Credits This course introduces students to data mining techniques, real-world applications, challenges involved in these applications, and future directions of the field.
 There is an optional hands-on experience with commercially available software packages.

 Managing Information Systems Projects – 3 Credits Students in this course gain insight into project management as a professional discipline in information and communication technology.
 This course is an introduction to roles, activities, methods, and tools that are common in information systems projects.

-Advanced Information Analytics – 3 Credits This course presents a broad introduction to analytical processing tools and techniques for information professionals.
+Big Data Analytics – 3 Credits This course presents a broad introduction to analytical processing tools and techniques for information professionals.
 Students develop a portfolio of resources, demonstrations, recipes, and examples of various analytical techniques.

 Certificate of Advanced Study in Information Security Management

 Introduction to Information Security – 3 Credits Students learn basic concepts and technologies of information security.
 Students who successfully complete this course have a comprehensive overview of information security with some hands-on experience.